Reading German newspapers regularly improves your German language skills!

-Regularly reading German newspapers is a great way to stay up to date on German and European affairs, and to practise your German language skills!
+Regularly reading German newspapers is a great way to stay up to date on German and European affairs, and to practise your German language skills.

-In terms of free German English translation, you can German newspapers to check up on German terms - international stories in English newspapers will also be covered by their German counterparts.
-Examine the language they use.
+Translators: don't forget that newspapers are a great source of German terminology – international stories in English newspapers will also be covered by their German counterparts.

-Below I’ve listed some of the most popular German language newspapers according to type and frequency of publication, as well as a few Austrian and Swiss-German language newspapers.
+Below I’ve listed some of the most popular German language newspapers according to type and frequency of publication, as well as a few Austrian and Swiss-German language newspapers:

 These are your populist and more sensationalist daily papers, but just as The Sun, England’s most popular daily, is said to be written by the best journalists that Oxford and Cambridge can produce, an occasional dip into the Bild-Zeitung will give you some examples of a more colloquial use of German, and an insight into local prejudices!

-Note: The weekly German newspaper Die Zeit also dedicates a page to Austrian news with articles commenting on the state of Austrian politics, often by Austrian journalists or popular figures.
+The weekly German newspaper Die Zeit issues an Austrian version, dedicating a few pages to Austrian news & articles which comment on the state of Austrian politics, often by Austrian journalists or popular figures.

 Or try the webpage of Germany’s international broadcaster, Deutsche Welle (German Wave) whose goal is to provide information about Germany and Europe to an international audience in 30 languages.